Configure player

 Here at the conference, we have a variety of labs where we will actually sit down with you and help you on your code.
 We also have a variety of informative sessions where we'll give you the information you need and answer your questions.
 You can test your code on the developer transition systems here at the show.
 Ask us questions, and we'll try and help you.

-So those previous things are available to you, whatever level of member you are of the Apple developer connection.
-But if you're a selector premier developer, there are even more benefits.
+But as -- so those previous things are available to you whatever level of member you are of the Apple Developer Connection.
+But if you're a selector Premier developer, there are even more benefits.
 And as has been talked about earlier today, you can get the developer transition kit.
-You can actually get one of the systems with Intel inside today, or actually within the next few weeks, and start experiencing the future now.
-You can bring your code over and actually test and debug your code on those systems.
+You can actually get one of the systems with Intel inside today or actually within the next few weeks and start experiencing the future now.
+You can work your -- bring your code over and actually test and debug your code on those systems.

-If you've got feedback on the Xcode Tools, you can reach me at [email protected] or just flag me down in the halls.
-I'd love to get your input, both on what you love about Xcode--and there's a lot to love there--or what we could do to tweak things, make them even better.
+If you've got feedback on the Xcode tools, you can reach me at mformica at apple.com or just flag me down in the halls.
+I'd love to get your input, both on what you love about Xcode, and there's a lot to love there, or what we could do to tweak things, make them even better.
 So thank you all very much.
 Enjoy Xcode 2.1 and enjoy WWDC.
+Thank you.